mddazure/azure-vwan-microhack/README.md

 In this scenario we will manipulate routing to direct traffic to and from spoke-1-vnet and spoke-2-vnet through the NVA.
 Outbound internet traffic from spoke-1-vnet and spoke-2-vnet will als0o be directed through the NVA, but we will discover that it is not possible to do so for spoke-3-vnet and spoke-4-vnet.

+## Task 1: Restore default routing
+All connections must be associated with and propagate to the Default route tables in both Hubs.
+To save time we will do this through a prepared script rather than through the portal.
+In Cloud Shell, run

+`./reset-routing-for-scenario5.sh`

+This will take a few minutes to complete.

+## Task 2: Remove Spoke 1 and Spoke 2 connections
+Spokes 1 and 2 will tiered behind the NVA VNET and must first be disconnected from the West Europe Hub.